 Are you looking for materials for online teaching in mathematics, biology, or public health?
-This COVID-19 educational module by Professor Glenn Ledder can fill this niche while helping students learn about what is going to be a defining event in their lives and in human history.
-It was designed to be accessible to high school science and mathematics students and to college students in courses for non-majors or in a course at the level of calculus and below.
+These COVID-19 educational modules by Professor Glenn Ledder can fill this niche while helping students learn about what is going to be a defining event in their lives and in human history.
+A program-based version (Matlab and R) is accessible to students who have had a first course in calculus.
+A spreadsheet-based version was designed to be accessible to students in courses at the level of calculus and below, including high school science and mathematics courses and college courses for non-majors.

 - The contact factor, which measures social distancing.
 This parameter ranges from a value of 1 for interpersonal contacts at the normal rate and a value of 0 for total isolation.

 - The fraction of symptomatic people who are isolated without hospitalization, roughly equivalent to the fraction who are tested for the virus.

 - The fraction of asymptomatic people who are isolated without hospitalization, which is only meaningful if these cases are found through contact tracing.

 - The number of days required for the numbers of infections and hospitalizations to double.
 This parameter is the best measure of the growth rate of the infection, and it can be used to estimate the basic reproductive number.